How to Reconnect Your Pulse 2 Hub to Wi-Fi Network via an Apple Device

 4. Select Home Hubs & Bridges, the bridge RA-Pulse & Remove Bridge from Home.

-5. Select your Home Location and 'ADD NEW HUB' from Automate pulse 2 app and follow the prompts to re-connect your hub to the new network.
+5. Select your Home Location and 'ADD NEW HUB' from Automate pulse 2 app and follow the prompts to reconnect your hub to the new network.

-• Related Articles
+Related Articles

-After you have received your hub back, please follow below instructions to re-connect your hub to the app Press and hold the P button on the back of the hub.
+Press and hold the P button on the back of the hub.
 Once it turns green, release.
-Green indicates that you've cleared out the internet ...
+Green indicates that you've cleared out the internet connection.
+It will then start flashing blue.
+This indicates that it's ready to pair.
+Not all Networks are ...